esperanca/personal_website/src/posts/weeknote-022.md

 ### My favourite wizard

 Daniel Harvey just completed 3 months with us this week.
 Dan is our Global Creative Director and a force of nature.
 His laid back and soft manners are just incredible.
 But don’t confuse good manners with omission: Dan is always stepping in difficult conversations that can make or break good design.
 He writes a weekly newsletter, [20 minutes into the Future](https://20minutesintothefuture.substack.com/).
 It's a critical look at how technology is shaping our lives.
 Go read Dan the Wizard, you gonna love it.
-PS: The wizard nickname was coined by Sophy Hu, our own Phoebe Waller-Bridge.
+PS: The wizard nickname was coined by Sophy Hu, our own Phoebe Waller-Bridge, after we had another meeting with a goat.

 ## Learned things